 “Swami,” she said, “come to think of it, human life is so beautiful and simple.
 Get up every day, do good karma, eat a square meal, help others, serve humanity and get some rest.
 That’s all there is.
 For some reason, most of us have made it too complex by too much thinking and worrying.”

 The moment we start seeing life as something we flow with as opposed to something we have to make, our perspective changes naturally.
-Unnecessary struggle takes a back seat and you become increasingly aware of where you need to surrender versus when you ought to take charge.
+The unnecessary struggle takes a back seat and you become increasingly aware of where you need to surrender versus when you ought to take charge.

-We don’t make the oceans, mountains or the rivers.
+We don’t make the oceans, mountains or rivers.
 We don’t make sunlight, clouds or the rain.
-We simply bear a witness to the majestic creation around us.
+We simply bear witness to the majestic Creation around us.
 Yogic texts state that each one of us has an entire universe within us.
-Bible too says that the kingdom of God is within us.
-And, that kingdom, this universe of our inner world has a whole range of places — from exquisitely beautiful to excruciatingly painful.
-There are dark woods of fear, marshes of negativity, rotting trees of ego, cacti of jealousy, creepers of covetousness, there is quagmire of desires and stinking residue of hate.
+The Bible too says that the kingdom of God is within us.
+And, that kingdom, this universe of our inner world, has a whole range of places — from exquisitely beautiful to excruciatingly painful.
+There are dark woods of fear, marshes of negativity, rotting trees of ego, cacti of jealousy, creepers of covetousness, there is a quagmire of desires and a stinking residue of hate.

 But our life is not just about us, it’s a much bigger phenomenon.
 A collective development, a cosmic process.
 Indeed, we are in Life as much as life is in us.